 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
-Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the group's measurement currency.
+Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the Group companies measurement currency.

-The group uses short-term derivative financial instruments to minimise the risk on balances and material transactions denominated in currencies other than US Dollars, the group's reporting currency.
-As a significant portion of the group's cash flow is denominated in Russian Rouble, Euro and other local currencies (i.e. the Czech Crown, the Polish Zloty, the Hungarian Forint, etc), the group raises debt in such currencies in order to hedge against foreign exchange risk.
+The Group uses short-term derivative financial instruments to minimise the risk on balances and material transactions denominated in currencies other than US Dollars, the Group's reporting currency.
+As a significant portion of the Group's cash flow is denominated in Russian Rouble, Euro and other local currencies (i.e. the Czech Crown, the Polish Zloty, the Hungarian Forint, etc), the Group raises debt in such currencies in order to hedge against foreign exchange risk.

-The carrying amounts of the group's/company's foreign currency denominated monetary assets and monetary liabilities at the reporting date are as follows:
+The carrying amounts of the Group's/Company's monetary assets and monetary liabilities at the reporting date are denominated in the following currencies: